-Example Language: Climate change is altering our landscapes and impacting our communities in substantial ways.
-As these impacts intensify, they threaten to destabilize entire ecosystems and our communities that are connected to these landscapes.
-But what is the role of our public lands-especially forests on public lands-as a climate change defense?
-What role to these landscapes play in the fight against climate change?
+16. Example Language: Climate change is altering Northwest landscapes and impacting our communities in substantial ways.
+As these impacts intensify, they threaten entire ecosystems and our communities that are connected to these landscapes.
+But what is the role of public lands-especially forests on public lands-as a climate change defense?
+How can landscapes contribute to the fight against climate change?

-Example Language: Public lands-especially forests-have a natural, but largely unnoticed, toolkit to combat climate change.
+17. Example Language: Public lands-especially forests-have a natural, but largely unnoticed, toolkit to combat climate change.
 This includes the ability to pull and store massive amounts of carbon from the atmosphere.
-But forests also help provide clean water and air, biodiversity-especially for vital pollinators, land connectivity to help wildlife adapt to a changing climate, and storm and flood protection for downstream communities.
+But forests also help provide clean water and air, biodiversity, vital pollinators, land connectivity to help wildlife adapt to a changing climate, and storm and flood protection for downstream communities.

-Example Language: The first thing to understand about forests is that they store massive amounts of carbon, keeping it out of the atmosphere and slowing climate change.
-It's estimated that forests remove nearly a quarter of the carbon dioxide humans pump into the atmosphere, substantially slowing the effects of climate change.
+18. Example Language: The first tool forests offer is that they store massive amounts of carbon, keeping it out of the atmosphere and slowing climate change.
+It's estimated that forests worldwide remove nearly a quarter of the carbon dioxide humans pump into the atmosphere, substantially slowing the effects of climate change.
 Forests on public lands store around 3 trillion tons of carbon, keeping it locked away in the trees and soil.
 That's more carbon than is stored in US fossil fuel reserves.
 But forests have gradually accumulated all this carbon over centuries.
-If these forests are logged, much of this carbon also returns to the atmosphere.
+As we talked about earlier, forests cannot currently keep pace with our emissions.

-Example Language: This makes undisturbed old-growth forests on public lands "carbon sinks."
+19. Example Language: This makes undisturbed old-growth forests on public lands "carbon sinks."
 In simpler terms-carbon goes into the forest, but very little of it ever comes back out... as long as the forest remains undisturbed.

-Example Language: How does this work?
+20. Example Language: How does this work?
 Carbon is pulled out of the air through the process of photosynthesis.
 During photosynthesis, in which trees convert carbon dioxide and sunlight into energy, trees literally suck carbon dioxide out of the atmosphere-storing it in their leaves, needles, branches, trunks, and roots-while releasing oxygen back into the atmosphere as a "waste" product.
 Around HALF of a tree's total mass is carbon pulled out of the atmosphere.
 When a tree dies and breaks down, this stored carbon sinks down into the soil and is eventually buried deep in the earth.

-Example Language: When you consider that the age of many old-growth forests in the Pacific Northwest can stretch at least as far back as the last ice age, you can see that means there's a lot of stored carbon in them.
-Here in the Pacific Northwest alone, healthy forests on public lands have the potential to lock up as much carbon as eliminating nearly six years-worth of current regional fossil fuel emissions-that's like burying 72,148 tanker trucks of gasoline!
+21. Example Language: When you consider that the age of many old-growth forests in the Pacific Northwest can stretch at least as far back as the last ice age, you can see that means there's a lot of stored carbon in them.
+Here in the Pacific Northwest alone, intact forests on public lands have the potential to lock up as much carbon as eliminating nearly six years-worth of current regional fossil fuel emissions-that's like burying 72,148 tanker trucks of gasoline!